Foundational Knowledge

 It determines the illumination of the specimen.
 The illuminating beam path influences resolution, contrast, and illumination homogeneity of the sample, also known as the pupil beam path.

-Role of the collector and condenser
+Role of the collector lens and condenser

 How the objective and eyepiece shape the illuminating beam path